SandeepaniAnalytics/grocery_inventory_management_dashboard/README.md

 | SKUs by Stock Age Band | Column chart |
 | Top 20 SKUs Closest to Stockout | Table |

-### Business Insights
-- **Fresh Produce (81), Meat (70) and Dairy (67)** are the top 3 categories with expiring SKUs - all perishables needing urgent action
-- **75.8%** of SKUs will run out within 14 days at current sales rates
-- Only **157 SKUs** have fresh stock aged 0-30 days - majority of stock is aging
-- **52.35%** of SKUs are older than 90 days - significant dead stock accumulation
-- True available stock is only **61.5%** of total QoH after subtracting reserved, committed and safety stock

 ![Dashboard Overview](https://github.com/SandeepaniAnalytics/grocery_inventory_management_dashboard/blob/main/screenshots/page2_risk_monitoring.png)